byronomio/deepseek-docker-setup/README.md

   - Added a dropdown to select from 17 DeepSeek models, with estimated sizes displayed.
   - Implemented a progress bar showing download percentage, total size, downloaded amount, and ETA.
   - Added a "Cancel Pull" button to stop downloads, with immediate UI reset.
-  - Introduced a busy overlay to prevent interactions during downloads.
   - Enabled download persistence, resuming progress on page reload using `localStorage`.
   - Added toast notifications for success, error, and warning events.
   - Improved error handling with up to 3 retries for network issues (e.g., `unexpected EOF`, `stalled`).